If you’re planning on backpacking Australia, then chances are that you’re going to end up staying in a few hostels.

 Beaches of Broome

-This hostel located close to the famous Cable Beach is a must stay if you’re visiting Broome.
-It’s essentially a flashpackers, as it offers luxury accommodation at a cheap price.
+Beaches of Broome located close to the famous Cable Beach is a must-stay if you’re visiting Broome.
+It’s essentially a flashpacker hostel, as it offers luxury accommodation at a cheap price.

 The rooms are spacious and you even get a free breakfast included in your price!
 There is a beachside bar, common and games room should you get bored of the beach!

-Beaches of Broome is one of the nicest budget accommodation in Australia, and would make a great place to stay if you visit that part of the country!
+Beaches of Broome is one of the nicest hostels in Australia, and would make a great place to stay if you visit that part of the country!

 Perth City YHA